 For a very long time, dental clinics were often portrayed in the media as being scary, bad or painful places.
 We all remember the dreadful dental chair on our favourite children’s programmes, but again, socially, we are becoming more aware of the content our children consume and are able to make better decisions in monitoring what they watch.

 Firstly, you know your children best, so we trust that you will know which route is the best to go down when visiting our dentist in Nailsea.
-That being said, our practitioners have a wealth of experience managing the wibbles and wobbles of little ones, so taking care to listen to our dentist’s instructions can be a really useful tool.
+That being said, our practitioners have a wealth of knowledge managing the wibbles and wobbles of little ones, so taking care to listen to our dentist’s instructions can be a really useful tool.

 Be aware of the language you use surrounding dental checkups.
 If you have previously had a bad experience with a dentist, then you could be subconsciously giving negative vibes or connotations regarding dental checkups to your children.
 It is really important to express positive language when discussing dentists and focus more on the fact that your children are being grown up and responsible for taking care of their teeth and overall health.